nandac/letterloom/README.md

 git clone https://github.com/nandac/letterloom.git
 ```

-Once you've completed these steps, your development environment will be ready.
+Once you have completed these steps, your development environment will be ready.

 ### Next Steps